 - You will become more profitable.
 Need I say more?

-Ironic isn’t?
+Ironic isn’t it?
 By narrowing who you’re targeting, you can actually run into much more profit.
 This brings me on to my first question: “Who is your ideal salon client?”

 Defining Your Ideal Salon Client Profile